Septic Maintenance Services

 General Septic Maintenance Tips

-- Do not park or build over your drain field
+- Avoid parking, driving, or building over the drain field

-- Plant only shallow-rooted grass over your septic area
+- Plant only shallow-rooted grass in septic areas

 How long does a septic inspection take?

-Most septic inspections take between 45 minutes and 3 hours, depending on access, system design, and findings.
+Most inspections take 45 minutes to 3 hours, depending on your system’s size, condition, and accessibility.

 Should I be present for the inspection?